Patch dynamics: Conservation efforts

-Recognizing the patch dynamics within a system is needed for conservation (ecology) efforts to succeed.
+Recognizing the patch dynamics within a system is needed for conservation efforts to succeed.
 Successful conservation includes understanding how a patch changes and predicting how they will be affected by external forces.
 These externalities include natural effects, such as land use, disturbance, restoration, and succession, and the effects of human activities.
-In a sense, conservation is the active maintenance of patch dynamics (Pickett, 2006).
+In a sense, conservation is the active maintenance of patch dynamics.
 The analysis of patch dynamics could be used to predict changes in biodiversity of an ecosystem.
 When patches of species can be tracked, it has been shown that fluctuations on the biggest patch (the most dominant species) can be used as an early warning of a biodiversity collapse.
 That means that if external conditions, like climate change and habitat fragmentation, change the internal dynamics of patches, a sharp reduction in biodiversity can be detected before it is produced.